alihamzapk/LiveKnowledge/_datasets/semantic-sensor-network-ontology.md

 schema: default
 title: Semantic Sensor Network Ontology
 notes: >-
-  This ontology describes sensors, actuators and observations, and related concepts.
+  <span style='color:Blue'>Schema</span> This ontology describes sensors, actuators and observations, and related
+  concepts.
 It does not describe domain concepts, time, locations, etc. these are intended to be included from other ontologies via OWL imports.
 organization: DataScientia Foundation